How to Keep a Thought Diary to Combat Anxiety

 Joe was amazed that he could have all these thoughts running through his mind without him noticing it.
 Once he did, he could see why you felt so anxious.
 He picked up right away how one negative thought led to another more devastating than the first, and how this made him feel even worse.

-3. "My thought sound stupid when I see them written out in black-and-white."
+3. "My thoughts sound stupid when I see them written out in black and white."
 Some people find that when they write down their thoughts, there's surprised at how foolish they sound.
 Even if you don't plan on showing what you've written to another living soul, you may still feel embarrassed.

 This reaction is not all bad.
 It means you're gaining perspective through the sheer act of putting pen to paper.
 Thoughts sounding perfectly logical in your head now look irrational on paper.
 What's more, writing your thoughts down is one of the most direct routes for bringing unrealistic thoughts into consciousness.
 Only when you're fully conscious of your thoughts do you gain the power to change them.